DosWorld/msa/README.md

-# msa
-x86 assembler for DOS
+# MSA x86 assembler for DOS

 I wrote this assembler in 2000-2001, and by request I now publish it under the MIT license.